Insane Clown Posse: 1985–1994: Early history

-Local radio broadcasters were reluctant to play the EP's single, "Dog Beats", because Inner City Posse's members were white.
+According to Alex Abbiss Chris Mclellan, then programming director of WJLB, declined to play the EP's single "Dog Beats" because Inner City Posse's members were white.
 While trying to get stations to play the single, Bruce learned that one of the stations he and Abbiss visited would be interviewing local rapper Esham, who Bruce considered to be a "superstar"; Bruce had recently begun to collect Esham's albums, as he had done with other local rappers; by the time he had discovered Esham, the rapper had released two full-length albums and three EPs.
 Bruce met Esham for the first time at the station and praised him.
 Esham wished Bruce well and Bruce gave the rapper a copy of Dog Beats; this began the friendship and professional relationship between Psychopathic Records and Esham's label, Reel Life Productions.
 Growing popularity in the local music scene turned negative for the group's gang, which became the target of growing violence.
 After receiving jail sentences, the group members abandoned gang life.

 In late 1991, the group had the problem of having spent more money on production than was covered by returns.
 The group decided that its gangsta rap style was the cause: most emcees at the time used similar styles, making it difficult for Inner City Posse to distinguish itself stylistically.
 Referring to local rapper Esham's horrorcore style, Bruce suggested the band adapt this genre, in a bid to have Detroit represent acid rap, much as Los Angeles represented gangsta rap.
-The group agreed, but not to copying the style of Esham closely.
+The group agreed, but not to copy the style of Esham closely.
 Instead, they suggested using horror-themed lyrics as an emotional outlet for all their negative life experiences.
 They were also unanimous in deciding not to rap openly about Satan, which Esham often did.

 After the change in musical style, the group decided it needed a new name.
 Utsler suggested keeping the "I.C.P." initials to inform the community that Inner City Posse was not defunct.
 Several names were considered before Bruce recalled his dream of a clown running around in Delray, which became the inspiration for the group's new name: Insane Clown Posse.
 The group decided they would all don face paint due to the success of their former clown-painted hype man.
 Upon returning home that night, Bruce says he had a dream in which "spirits in a traveling carnival appeared to him" – an image that would become the basis for the Dark Carnival mythology detailed in the group's Joker's Cards series.